Alexbanana19/type-theme/about.md

  I am an undergraduate student in Information and Computing Science, School of Data and Computer Science, Sun Yat-Sen University, China.
 I am also working as a student research assistant with [Professor.
 Weishi Zheng](http://isee.sysu.edu.cn/~zhwshi/).
 My main interests are Deep Learning and Reinforcement Learning.

 ## Education
-- 2014.09 - Present, Bachelor of Information and Computing Science, School of Data and Computer Science, Sun Yat-Sen University, China.
-## Info
- I am an undergraduate student in Information and Computing Science, School of Data and Computer Science, Sun Yat-Sen University, China.
-I am also working as a student research assistant with [Professor.
-Weishi Zheng](http://isee.sysu.edu.cn/~zhwshi/).
-My main interests are Deep Learning and Reinforcement Learning.

-## Education
 - 2014.09 - Present, Bachelor of Information and Computing Science, School of Data and Computer

 ## Projects
 - [**Codes for Deep Reinforcement Learning Algorithms**](https://github.com/Alexbanana19/deep-reinforcement-learning)
 - [**Codes for Reinforcement Learning: An Introduction**](https://github.com/Alexbanana19/Reinforcement-Learning-An-Introduction)